ory/sdk/clients/client/dart/doc/IdentityApi.md

 final api = OryClient().getIdentityApi();
 final String id = id_example; // String | ID is the identity's ID.
 final String type = type_example; // String | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
-It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode final String identifier = identifier_example; // String | Identifier is the identifier of the OIDC credential to delete.
-Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint.
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode final String identifier = identifier_example; // String | Identifier is the identifier of the OIDC/SAML credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential={oidc,saml}` endpoint.

 try {
     api.deleteIdentityCredentials(id, type, identifier);